 Fuse intercepts the interactions with the file system and redirects them to your file system described in Step 1.
 Fuse is available on the web at http://fuse.sourceforge.net/.
-I have downloaded the fuse distribution: it is available on the expsys machines at ~surendar/fuse-2.6.3.
+I have downloaded the fuse distribution: it is available on the expsys-desktop machines at ~surendar/fuse-2.7.3/.
+This version is also installed in all of the expsys-desktop machines.
 There are many examples in the example/ directory.
 Start by looking at hello.c, a program that creates a file system that contains a file called hello.
 If you read this file, you will always get the contents "Hello World!".
-More information about fuse will be provided by the TA on Mar 30th.